artluai/spoolcast/RENDER_RULES.md

 ### `Shot`
 Used for:
 - debug identification
-- run grouping
 - review labeling

+### `Chunk`
+Used for:
+- grouping beats into illustration units
+- driving the render timeline

 ### `Duration`
 Used for:
-- frame allocation
+- frame allocation inside a chunk

 ### `Script / Narration`
 Used for:
-- optional subtitle or timing alignment logic
+- narration audio alignment
 - debug only when explicitly enabled

-### `Background Visual`
-Used for:
-- actual image/video source selection

 ### `Movement`
 Used for:
-- shot-level change intent
+- optional per-chunk camera motion on top of the frame playback

 ### `Camera`
 Used for:
-- actual background transform behavior
+- optional per-chunk camera behavior

-### `Tone Job`
-Used for:
-- sanity-checking asset choice, not direct transform logic
+Note: prior visual-intent fields (`Tone Job`, `Background Visual`, `Asset To Find`, `Priority`) are primarily used by the scene generation stage, not the render stage.

 ## Motion Mapping

-Approved mappings:
+Camera motion is optional and applied on top of the preprocessor frame playback.

+Default:
-- `Static` or `Hold`
+- `Static` or `Hold` — no camera motion

-  - no camera movement
+Allowed on top of frame playback:

-- `Slow push` or `Slow push in`
-  - gentle scale-in across the whole beat or run
+- `Slow push in` — gentle scale-in across the chunk

-- `Slow push out`
-  - gentle scale-out across the whole beat or run
+- `Slow push out` — gentle scale-out across the chunk

-- `Gentle pan left`
-  - slow horizontal translation left across the whole beat or run
+- `Gentle pan left` — slow horizontal translation left across the chunk

-- `Gentle pan right`
-  - slow horizontal translation right across the whole beat or run
+- `Gentle pan right` — slow horizontal translation right across the chunk

-- `Lateral pan`
-  - wider gentle horizontal move across the whole beat or run

-- `Continuous run move`
-  - one continuous transform across the full grouped run

-- `Cut`
-  - no interpolation between prior and next beat

 Not allowed by default:
 - impact shake
 - micro zoom on impact
 - arbitrary camera pops
-- repeated reset motion on reused backgrounds
-- decorative transitions between every beat
+- decorative transitions between chunks
+- reveal effects overlaid on frame playback

 ## Audio Contract

 The render pipeline must know:
 - where audio lives
-- whether timing is beat-level or chapter-level
+- whether timing is chunk-level or session-level
 - start and end offsets for playback

-If audio is chapter-level:
+If audio is session-level:
-- attach it once at chapter scope
+- attach it once at session scope with mapped offsets per chunk
-- do not accidentally play only the first beat
+- do not accidentally play only the first chunk

-If audio is beat-level:
+If audio is chunk-level:
-- each beat must define its own audio segment explicitly
+- each chunk must define its own audio segment explicitly

 ## Visual Effect Rules